A urinary tract infection is an accumulation of unhealthy bacteria in the urinary system

 4. Wear a condom during sex to protect yourself against STDs and reduce your chances of getting a UTI.

-5. Stay up-to-date with your prostate exams.
+5. Stay up-to-date with prostate exams.
 Prostate issues can be treated to reduce your health risks.

 6. Drink plenty of water as soon as you notice symptoms, and keep urinating as you need.